Taylor, Bean & Whitaker: Executive convictions

 During his sentencing hearing on June 30, 2011, Farkas read a statement saying that he "strived to be a good person."
 However, Federal District Judge Leonie Brinkema replied that she did not observe any genuine remorse, and sentenced the 58-year-old Farkas to 30 years in federal prison—at his age, effectively a life sentence.
 In 2012, federal appellate court upheld his convictions and sentence.
 But in 2013 he said he was innocent and asked a federal judge to set aside his convictions and prison sentence, arguing that his trial and appellate lawyers provided ineffective assistance, and that his trial lawyers should have sought a judgment of acquittal because the evidence against him was insufficient.
 In a 2014 prison interview, Farkas stated he gets "depressed a lot of days", has lost 43 pounds and most of his friends.
 No other senior Wall Street executives have been prosecuted for crisis-related conduct.
 Farkas was serving his sentence at low-security FCI Coleman, Federal Bureau of Prisons inmate #43560-018, and was scheduled for release in 2037, however Judge Brinkema turned around and released him on 29 September 2020 after serving only 9 years of his 30-year sentence.
 She did this because she said that Farkas could catch the COVID-19 virus is prison.
 When met with opposition from the prosecution, Brinkema stated in her decision that she wasn't "at all concerned about the interests of justice not being served."
 Desiree E. Brown and Raymond Bowman, former treasurer and president of TBW, respectively, pled guilty and were sentenced to 72 months and 30 months.

-The company's former chief executive and lead manager for Ocala Funding (Paul R. Allen, who admitted to allowing $1.5 billion in collateral to be misappropriated from Ocala and was sentenced in 2011 to 40 months in prison, followed by two years of supervised release) and treasurer (Desiree Brown, who was sentenced to six years in prison) pleaded guilty and cooperated in the case against Farkas, and other executives received sentences ranging from three months (senior financial analyst Sean Ragland) to eight years (Catherine Kissick, senior vice president and head of the Mortgage Warehouse Loan Division at Colonial Bank, Federal Bureau of Prisons inmate #77945-083, released on 30 August 2018).
+The company's former chief executive and lead manager for Ocala Funding (Paul R. Allen, who admitted to allowing $1.5 billion in collateral to be misappropriated from Ocala and was sentenced in 2011 to 40 months in prison, followed by two years of supervised release) and treasurer (Desiree Brown, who was sentenced to six years in prison) pleaded guilty and cooperated in the case against Farkas, and other executives received sentences ranging from three months (senior financial analyst Sean Ragland) to eight years (Catherine Kissick, senior vice president and head of the Mortgage Warehouse Loan Division at Colonial Bank).